enetheru/smf_tools/samples/readme.txt

 The .SMDs are modified from Small Divide, to boot.

-I haven't learned how to properly package a map for Spring; I just symlink the .smd, .smf and .smt into the maps directory.

 1: The sample map that seems to have come with mapconv, historically.
    Old file names: